OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Is It Safe to Hike in Barefoot Shoes?

-Hiking in barefoot shoes can be more soliciting, but it is generally safe.
+Hiking in barefoot shoes can be more demanding, but it is generally safe.
 You will need to pay more attention to sharp rocks and uneven surfaces, as you will be feeling everything through the thin sole, and you may experience calf pain until you adapt to this type of minimalist shoe.

 But if you are not heading out to technical terrain, using them is not risky.